Lets start with the word: vagina. It sounds like an infection at best, maybe a medical instrument. “Hurry nurse, bring me the vagina.”

 What is V-Day?

-V-day is a global movement to end violence against girls/women by raising awareness, as well as funds through Eve Ensler’s award winning “The Vagina Monologues,” as well as through other artistic works.
+V-day is a global movement to end violence against girls/women by raising awareness, as well as funds through Eve Ensler’s award winning “The Vagina Monologues,” and other artistic works.
 In the past, the V-day moment has raised over $70 million and educated millions of people about the issues of violence against women, as well as ways to end it.
-They have crafted international educational, media and PSA campaigns, the Karama program in the Middle East, reopened shelters, opened safe houses in Kenya, South Dakota, Egypt and Iraq and funded over 5000 community-based anti-violence programs.
+They have crafted international education, media and PSA campaigns, the Karama program in the Middle East, reopened shelters, opened safe houses in Kenya, South Dakota, Egypt and Iraq and funded over 5000 community-based anti-violence programs.

 What’s the difference between the two shows associated with V-Day?